 Outreach

-Faculty in CISE have been active in K-12 and community outreach efforts emphasizing diversity and inclusion for years…literally since before CISE was founded.
+Faculty in CISE has been active in K-12 and community outreach efforts emphasizing inclusive excellence for years - since before CISE was founded.
 Much of this outreach is local, as we value the diversity of our local Harrisonburg community.

 Internal Processes and Culture